anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Notifications from bitbucket

 In the repository, go to ```Admin``` section.
 Use ```Services``` option.
 Select ```POST``` service and fill URL for the farm.
 Assuming URL prefix chosen for the farm was ```myanodefarm```, the URL to be set here will be http://myanodefarm.cloudapp.net/deploy.sys/bitbucket?$bcast

-## Try it

-The farm is now up and running.
-Access farm's dashboard via the farm's URL.
-In this example, going to myanodefarm.cloudapp.net will lead you to the dashboard.

-Notice command line at the bottom of browser window.
-Type ```help``` to get the list of supported commands. ```man``` command shows manuals for ANODE dashboard.

-Try ```log``` command to see the latest logs from the farm.

 [Continue to follow ANODE farm setup manual for more advanced steps](https://github.com/anodejs/anodejs#setup-anode-farm)